julien01A/Amoros-Fattar-2024---Reassessment-of-the-genetic-basis-of-natural-rifampin-resistance-in-the-genus-/README.md

 This GitHub page shares the command lines used for the statistical and genomic analysis, each in a dedicated file.

-These GitHub page shares exclusively analysis maded with command lines and/or script.
+These GitHub page shares exclusively analysis carried out with command lines and/or script.
 Additionnal assays which have been realised in specific software without command line are not presented here (eg. the Unipro UGENE software for the rpoB alignment).